 Mitu Patel graduated from Rutgers School of Public Health with a Master of Public Health in Epidemiology.
 She has a background in biology and research experience in maternal and child health.
 While in school, she worked on a perinatal mental health research study and put together the research findings for publication in a medical journal.

 Mitu is passionate about improving the health of mothers and their children through research.
 She hopes to use her public health data analysis skills to contribute to Allergy & Asthma Network’s mission of improving health equity in the United States.
 Outside of professional work, Mitu enjoys reading science fiction and romance novels, dancing, and practicing yoga.

-A graduate of Pratt Institute and owner of a Marketing Agency for 4 decades, Kolleen faced many challenges living with asthma and severe allergies, long before they were common.
+A graduate of Pratt Institute and owner of a Marketing Agency for over 4 decades, Kolleen faced many challenges living with asthma and severe allergies, long before they were common.
 “I felt like the canary in the coal mine growing up,” she says in regards to having very little medical help available to mitigate the symptoms.